-The Race Director appoints the course setters.
+The Race Director appoints the course setters following the Art.
+603.2.2 ICR.
 The announcement takes place at the respective Team Captain's meeting.
 The jury will decide on possible proposals for amendments made by the Team Captain's meeting.